atimpone/aws-foundation-journey/README.md

 ![alt text](https://github.com/ckamps/aws-foundation-journey/raw/master/images/test-prod-single-region.png "Initial Test and Production Environments in Single AWS Region")

 ---
-> ***The sections for this guide have not yet been drafted.
-Initially, they will hold a series of notes and links to existing best practices and resources.***
+**Review Note: These sections have not yet been drafted**

+Initially, they will hold a series of notes and links to existing best practices and resources.

 ---

 ### Review and Refine Requirements and Solution Design